ObscuriaLithium/obscuria.github.io/_tabs/obscure_tooltips.md

 ## Hotswap

 While developing a resource pack, you can quickly reload your changes in-game by pressing `F3 + T` inside a Minecraft world.

+## Any Questions?

+Join my [Discord Server](https://dsc.gg/obscuria) or ask your question in the comments at the bottom of this page.